jimmyshi360/Gene-Set-Data-Analysis-Algorithms/README.md

-# Enrichment tests for genomic data analysis
+# Gene Set Data Analysis Enrichment Statistical Tests

 This repository contains a collection of statistical tests for the enrichment analysis of gene data sets.
 This project is fully documented and supported on Python 2.7 compilers.
 The main methods are located under "elib/core".